cinghie/wordpress-useful-functions/README.md

 Wordpress Gogodital Customization
 ==============================

-Adding customization plugin to wordpress site: you have to customize the file by your self
+Adding customization plugin to wordpress site: you have to customize the file by your self.
+In this plugin you can find some simple and useful function.

 ## Changelog